NikChao/coffee-shope/utils/cs-scripts/README.md

  - create a util:
     `shope create util <util-name>`

- - add a `--typescript` flag to either for typescript!
+ - add a `--no-typescript` flag to either for es6 javascript